-The resources on environmental conservation and sustainability available in Dominica are historically strong because of the island's commitment to land perservation through its establishment of three major forest reserves that occupy more than two-thirds of the island.
+The resources on environmental conservation and sustainability available in Dominica are historically strong because of the island's commitment to land preservation through its establishment of three major forest reserves that occupy more than two-thirds of the island.
 Its rugged topography and uniquely diverse flora and fauna seal its identity as the Nature Island of the Caribbean.

 The Cabrits National Park is a wildlife and marine sanctuary, with Fort Shirley as the focal point and tourist attraction.

-According to its website, the Kalinago Barana Aute is the brainchild of former Kalinago chief Mr.Faustulus Frederick and is located in Crayfish River, about half an hour's drive from the Melville Hall Airport and 1.5 hour's drive from Dominica's capital, Roseau.
+According to its website, “The Kalinago Barana Aute is the brainchild of former Kalinago chief Mr.Faustulus Frederick and is located in Crayfish River, about half an hour's drive from the Melville Hall Airport and 1.5 hour's drive from Dominica's capital, Roseau.
 The facility in itself projects a pre-Columbian Amerindian community in Dominica and currently occupies just less than two (2) acres of land.
-Several traditionally built structures including the majestic Karbet, mouinas and ajoupas are prominent features of the facility which were all meticulously fitted amidst the rich vegetation of the Atlantic coast."
+Several traditionally built structures including the majestic Karbet, mouinas, and ajoupas are prominent features of the facility which were all meticulously fitted amidst the rich vegetation of the Atlantic coast."

 Rosalie Bay Resort, with its eco-friendly aesthetic, is the home to a turtle conservancy program that protects the endangered and protected species of turtles in Dominica.
-The nesting and hatching seasons for the turtles are a favoured activity for beach and resort patrons.
+The nesting and hatching seasons for the turtles are a favored activity for beach and resort patrons.

-Trois Pitons National Park is located in one of Dominica's forest reserves.
+Morne Trois Pitons National Park is located in one of Dominica's forest reserves.
 It was established in 1975 and became a UNESCO World Heritage Site in 1997.
 Recently, during Tropical Storm Erika in 2015, villages on the boundaries of the National Park experienced significant landslides and mudslides, which caused the death of approximately 30 people.

 Located at the southern tip of the island, the Dominica Marine Reserve (est. 1998) is a protective environment for Dominica's marine ecology.
 It is the home of an underwater volcanic crater and one of the most important diving locations in the world.
 The recent communications campaign of the SSMR in November 2015 sensitized the public to the environmental challenges that officials are currently facing in their conservation efforts.